We can completely reshape our lives - gently and with immense pleasure.

 While in hospital, one of the first things I said to myself was, if i make it, I'm not spending another day doing what I think I SHOULD be doing.
 Time to redesign my entire life.
 For now, health ABSOLUTELY had to be my highest priority.

 Slowly and tenderly I stepped onto the path to health.
 Treatment began from an Integrative GP, combining traditional medicine with evidence-based multi-modal life-style intervention including progressive exercise, meditation, yoga, cognitive behavioural therapy and consuming "brain food".
 Every time I reached for a tasty morsel, I would ask myself… “Is this helping me heal or not?”.
 Within eight months I was feeling happier.
 18 months later I was a different woman.
+This journey has lead me to study neuroscience, nutrition and Zen Budhhism with Zen Master Michael Doko-Hatchett.

 Our neuropathology is deeply influenced by the food we eat and lifestyle choices.
-So here’s to the task of devouring tasty morsels that nourish a brain primed for good moods, learning and clear thinking.
+So here’s to the task of devouring tasty morsels and lifestyle practices that nourish a brain primed for good moods, learning and clear thinking.
 Why?
-So that we may take care of each other and our environment well.
+So that we may take care of ourselves, each other and our environment well.
 To have this opportunity, we are some of the most fortunate beings on the planet.
 Don’t waste a moment.
 Eat yourself happy xx Skye